Board of Directors

 Jacquelyn Ollison, Ed.D., Board President & Secretary

-Guy Lamont Ollison, Board Treasurer
+Guy Lamont Ollison, ED.D., Board Treasurer

 Dr. Teah Bio